 I admit I’ve gotten into the habit of modifying some of the older poems I’ve shared here.
 I tweak the last few stanzas or add a few lines to make them sound more uplifting.
-This site is about living life positively, so making those edits makes sense, right?
+This site is about living life with positivity, so making those edits makes sense, right?

 Well, I’m going to stop doing that.